This bank will have right of first refusal –

 In short, Cincinnati is the poster child for unstable race relations in America; FAU aims to change that by helping create the Greater Cincinnati Community Reinvestment Coalition.

-FAU is a founding member Greater Cincinnati Community Reinvestment Coalition.
+FAU was a founding member Greater Cincinnati Community Reinvestment Coalition.

-Based on work done at the Cincinnati Black Agenda
+Based on work done by FAU leadership at the Cincinnati Black Agenda